carueda/tscfg/readme.md

 you can:

-1. create the tscfg generated wrapper:
+1. Create the tscfg generated wrapper:

     ```java
     ExampleCfg cfg = new ExampleCfg(tsConfig);